supergiulio2000/expressive-hrbac/README.md

 -   `NotAStringError`: when `label` is not a string.
 -   `NotAFunctionError`: when `func` is not a sync/async function.
 -   `LabelAlreadyInUseError`: If `label` has already been used as label.
 -   `ParameterNumberMismatchError`: when `func` does not take exactly 2 arguments.

 ## or(func1, func2)
-Combines two function with boolean OR
+Combines two function with boolean OR.

 **Parameters**:
 -   `func1`: [**string | sync/async function**] - Label or actual function